-What I would do for the eternal joy and freedom of being a seven year old under a brilliant sun riding in a car free of pain, only God knows.
+What I would do for the eternal joy of being a seven year old under a brilliant sun riding in that car again free of pain, only God knows.
 What is surprising to me is how I’m unfortunately thinking about the insensitive and turd-like mannerisms of some white people at this moment.
 Why is this beautiful memory tarnished with this reality?
 Why am I writing about it in the same post?
 I’m having trouble synthesizing what is real from what is unreal and find myself saying over and again in my mind throughout the day: UNREAL.

 As if the other American bullshit isn’t enough to deal with, I remember years ago, this wretched white guy whose kid I tutored asked me to now tutor his niece.
 After reading my contract (or so they said it was read), which requires payment upfront, the parent did not bring payment to the first session.
-I then calmly explain in a sentence why I cannot tutor (and lord knows his son forgot to bring payment more than once before) and quietly walk away.
+I then calmly explain in a sentence why I cannot tutor (and his son forgot to bring payment more than once before) and quietly walk away.
 I was then barraged with voicemails and emails with him calling me a c*** saying I need psychological help.
 And the contact (white woman! who owns an educational company!) who referred this turd to me, after he complains to the contact, emails me and says ‘I’m not surprised by his complaints.’
 She never met me in person and I hardly spoke with her ever.

 I’ve seen my mother deal with many Indian people in the course of her business.
 It sucks seeing people “bargain” with your mother for twenty dollars when they own half a million to million dollar homes.
 But hey, it doesn’t suck as bad as a thieving ‘mediator’ and being called the c word.
 This is hate.

-It seems to me that whatever that level of informality is or pattern is, I’m convinced it exists.
+It seems to me that whatever that level of informality is or pattern is, it exists.
 I feel we need to know within ourselves the type of communication and interaction appropriate for each one of us, asserting it with boundaries (Taurus) and endings while watching for the red flags.
 We must know our limits (Saturn).